RayKay91/reactTodoApp/README.md

 A simple utility app that allows creation, deletion and completion marking of to-dos.
 This branch contains the code that has been refactored from class based components to functional based components and hooks.

+It is deployed on Netlify and you can view and test the app here: https://weather-checker-app.netlify.app

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).